MicrosoftDocs/defender-docs/defender-endpoint/configure-server-endpoints.md

 - Download the onboarding package
 - Follow the onboarding steps for the corresponding tool

-## Windows Server 2016
+## Windows Server 2016 and Windows Server 2012 R2

-### Windows Server 2016 functionality in the modern unified solution
+### Functionality in the modern unified solution

-The previous implementation (before April of 2022) of onboarding Windows Server 2016 required the use of Microsoft Monitoring Agent (MMA).
+The previous implementation (before April of 2022) of onboarding Windows Server 2016 and Windows Server 2012 R2 required the use of Microsoft Monitoring Agent (MMA).

 The new unified solution package makes it easier to onboard servers by removing dependencies and installation steps.
 It also provides a much expanded feature set.
 For more information, please refer to [Defending Windows Server 2012 R2 and 2016](https://techcommunity.microsoft.com/t5/microsoft-defender-for-endpoint/defending-windows-server-2012-r2-and-2016/ba-p/2783292).